WE ARE YCF

 Alev Omer

-Membership and Events Assistant
+Membership and Events Officer

 Alev joined YCF as the Membership & Events Assistant in September 2023.
 She is of Turkish-Cypriot heritage and grew up in East London / Essex.
 Prior to YCF, she worked at Mi-Soul Radio where she also did volunteer work for Crisis.
 Before this, Alev completed an undergraduate degree in English Literature at the University of Birmingham, where she spent time volunteering at food banks.
 She is looking forward to working with the members of YCF to help them further support young people in Camden.